dcitbarker/react-task-tracker/README.md

 # React-Task-Tracker

-Using loal server - json server
+Using local server - json server

-You can Create, Read, Update and Delete tasks
+You can Create, Read, Update and Delete tasks (CRUD)

 Once ready for deployment, auths and other online server can be implemented